 - to pay the court application fee

-For example personal loans and credit cards, utility bills unpaid at the date of death and incurred during the course of the estate administration, funeral costs and the expenses of the estate administration
+For example personal loans and credit cards.
+Utility bills unpaid at the date of death and incurred during the course of the estate administration.
+Funeral costs and the expenses of the estate administration

 We are happy to provide you with a free, no obligation quotation for our Probate services.

-We charge a fixed fee for all of our Probate services but the initial enquiry to discover what the cost will be for your sale or purchase is free of charge.
+The initial enquiry to discover what the cost will be for your sale or purchase is free of charge.